ARCH07065 2023 Historic Buildings: Conservation and Practice

 Programme Membership

-SG_SBUIM_S07 202300 Certificate in Buildings Archaeology - Blended SG_SBUIN_S07 202300 Certificate in Buildings Archaeology - Online
+SG_SBUIM_S07 202300 Certificate in Buildings Archaeology SG_SBUIN_S07 202300 Certificate in Buildings Archaeology

 Description

-This module introduces students to the principal mechanisms of deterioration and decay in historic buildings with practical conservation steps explained to offset continuing decay.
+This module introduces students to the principal mechanisms of deterioration and decay in historic buildings, with practical conservation steps explained to offset continuing decay.
 The methodological approach to assessing stone buildings and monuments is examined with a view to understanding the steps towards preparing a management plan for their protection and conservation.
 The concept of sustainability is reviewed in managing historic monuments and the built environment in Ireland.

 Learning Outcomes